 There is handy poem that was written to assist with learning and remembering the Seven Valleys: James Turner Brown planted Rye in the Sandbar between the South Loup and Wood Rivers.

-- James – south on the Cozad Road (by golf course), between James Valley and Redfern Table
+- James – south on the Cozad Road, between James Valley and Redfern Table

 - Turner – straight north of Callaway